The College of Education wants to welcome transfer students from community colleges to our certification programs.

 We know that transferring may seem challenging, so we want to help make the process as easy as possible.
 If you are planning to transfer to the University of Arizona, College of Education, please contact one of our academic advisors right away for an advising appointment.
 Academic advisors will meet with you along the way to make sure that your transfer is successful.
 This is especially crucial because most of our programs require an application the February of your sophomore year for professional admission; academic advisors are here to help you prepare for this as well.

-Students are assigned to an advisor according to the first letter of your last name.
+Students are assigned to an advisor according to their major or intended program of study.
 An updated list of advisor assignments can be found here.

 Application deadline dates: